531 PI

 After the bill passed its final reading, Salesa described the overwhelming emotions of witnessing this historic moment.

-As the daughter of leaders - MP for Panmure-Ōtāhuhu, Jenny Salesa and Vice-chancellor of the Auckland University of Technology, Professor Toeolesulusulu Damon Salesa, Esmae carries forward her family’s legacy of advocacy.
+The daughter of MP for Panmure-Ōtāhuhu, Jenny Salesa and Vice-chancellor of the Auckland University of Technology, Professor Toeolesulusulu Damon Salesa, Esmae says she carries her family’s legacy of advocacy.

 Salesa performs a siva Sāmoa following the bill's final reading.
 Photo/Ala Vailala